george-hawkins/blender-donut-notebook/LEVEL-2.md

 Establish a base color for the image - press `n` to pop out the side menu, then in the _Tool_ tab set the color to a donut color, i.e. the same as your old donut _Base Color_, e.g. HSV 0.08, 0.44 and 0.9.
 Then hide the menu, adjust your brush size to maximum with `f` and paint over anything you've done so far.

-Note: I didn't have _Smooth Stroke_ (or _Stablize Stroke_ as it seems to be called in Blender 2.92) turned on but my drawing was still extremely slow.
+Note: I didn't have _Smooth Stroke_ (or _Stabilize Stroke_ as it seems to be called in Blender 2.92) turned on but my drawing was still extremely slow.
 Turning off _Anti-Aliasing_ does help a bit.
 It seems many people experience something similar - and other than reducing your brush size nothing definitely seems to help.

 Now we want to paint a white belt around the donut.
 Pop out the menu again with `n` and swap the colors (the little "cycle" icon to the right of the two colors or press `x`) to make black the primary color and then adjust it to be white (just set the V of HSV to 1).
 In the same menu, set _Radius_ to 90px and _Strength_ to 0.3.